 Interim evaluation of the Policy Project

-Allen + Clarke Policy and Regulatory Specialists were commissioned to undertake the interim evaluation, from March to September 2021.
+Allen + Clarke Policy and Regulatory Specialists performed an interim evaluation of the Policy Project from March to September 2021.

 Allen + Clarke found that the Policy Project’s resources were seen by the policy community as being high quality and relevant, but that more needed to done to raise awareness of the Policy Project, and to reflect the evolving nature of policy making in Aotearoa.
 Allen + Clarke made eight recommendations for change, ranging from better marketing of the Policy Project to developing system-wide metrics to measure policy quality and maturity.